marcelokscunha/aws-devops-essential/4_Lab4.md

 ~/environment/WebAppRepo (master) $ git push origin master
 ```

-14. Now a new execution should be triggered by the push to CodeCommit repository.
+14. Now a new execution should be triggered by the push to CodeCommit repository:

+![3-12](./img/Lab4-Stage-3-12.png)

 All stages should be executed successfully:

-![3-12](./img/Lab4-Stage-3-12.png)

 ![3-13](./img/Lab4-Stage-3-13.png)